DougallWinship/deform/docs/Styling.md

 - if the shadow dom tag has any classes they are used for the part definition(s)
 - otherwise the tag name itself is used, if there is a type attribute that is also used

-For example the Slider's shadow dom is as follows:
+For example the Slider custom element's shadow DOM is as follows:
 ```html
 <div id="deform-slider">
   <div class="component-container container-type-slider" part="deform-component-container deform-container-type-slider">